 Overview

 This is a real time interface which will be called sometimes On Demand and sometimes by the system automatic depending on the page the items are displayed.
 The interface data will be used on Sterling pages to give the user stock and pricing information for an item or list of items.
-This will also be used as an order validation service before the order is placed in Legacy.

 The stock information presented to the user will have warehouse information along with number of days and quantity on hand.
 The pricing information can be a customer contract pricing or a tier pricing.
 The tier pricing will have information with regards to the bracket Pricing, UOM and Quantity.
 It will also have information about cost price for internal users.